Skip to Content

 Everglades National Park is home to one of eight remaining Cape Sable Seaside Sparrow subspecies.
 Its name is for the southernmost point of land in the continental United States.

-Changes in the water distribution in the Everglades and the hurricane of 1935 have caused dramatic changes in plant life on Cape Sable.
+Changes in the water distribution in the Everglades and the 1935 hurricane have dramatically changed the plant life on Cape Sable.

-Now dominated by salt-tolerant plants, a rise in the sea level, reduced flowing fresh water, and another hurricane in 1960 have contributed to the habitat change, causing endangerment.
+Now dominated by salt-tolerant plants, a rise in the sea level, reduced flowing fresh water, and another hurricane in 1960 have contributed to the habitat change, which has caused endangerment.

 Florida Grasshopper Sparrow